-A child's needs and well-being should be the primary concerns of the legislature.
+The well-being of children, rather than rights of parents, should be the primary concerns of the legislature.
 I agree that parents should remain as parents whether they live together or apart.
 I recommended and supported the joint custody preference nearly forty years ago.
 That, however, does not mean that a child should presumptively live with each parent an equal amount of time.
+Stability and continuity of care can be essential to the development of children.
+The current statute recognizes this by leaving the child in the same location temporarily absent extraordinary circumstances.
+Usually the temporary time period is 60-90 days.
+Whether equal time with each parent is a decision that must be made on a case by case basis because each child is unique in his or her relationship with each parent, in temperament, and stage of development.